RestonOnRails/gitcoin/README.md

   with balance: 1; and
 - Has a SHA1 lexicographically less than the value in `difficulty.txt`.

+To check your solution you can use the following command to add a new remote:

+`git remote add solution git@gitcoin.rickre.in:gitcoin.git`

+and then

+`git push -u solution`

 ## Catalog

 - `difficulty.txt`: A strict upper bound on valid Gitcoin SHA1 values.